ManchesterMachineMakers/easyop-docs/pages/docs/create-opmode.md

 public class OpModeName extends Linear {

     public void opInit() {
+      // This code runs when you select 'Init' in the Driver Station.
     }

     public void opBeforeLoop() {
+      // This runs once when you hit 'Run'.
     }

     public void opLoop() {
+      // This runs over and over again after opBeforeLoop until you stop the opmode.
+    }

+    public void opAfterLoop() {
+      // This runs once when you stop the opmode.
+Put cleanup code here.
     }
 }
 ```